 Earlier this month I ordered a 2012 wall calendar from Zazzle, which I have very recently received in the mail.
 It will be hung on my wall throughout the coming year, and will find a permanent home as part of my collection.

 This is the seventh calendar in my collection, which I’ve been keeping since 2006.
-Here’s a post I wrote in 2007 when it contained just three calendars.
-I buy one new calendar every year, always one with a theme I’ve never had before, and after spending the year on my office wall it goes in a drawer with all the others.
-The “one per year” rule distinguishes it from the type of collection where people accumulate as many items as possible, and the fact that I use the calendars distinguishes it from the type of collection where people keep items in pristine condition.
+I buy one new calendar every year, always one with a theme I’ve never chosen before, and after spending the year on my office wall it goes in a drawer with all the others.

 There are so many calendar themes available that I can probably keep going indefinitely without running out of interesting ones.

 In this post I’ll show you my entire collection to date, including photographs of the front and back covers.
 In the comments, I invite you to share your favourite calendar themes.

 OK, here’s what I’ve got.

 2006.
 Theme: Antique maps.
 Style: Actual maps drawn by history’s cartographers.

 2007.
 Theme: Outback Australia landscapes.
 Style: Photographs by David Messent & other contributors.

 2008.
 Theme: Camouflaged animals.
 Style: Photographs by Art Wolfe.